GAIC is delivering state and regionally significant infrastructure projects that support the needs of Melbourne’s growing communities.

 The Victorian Government introduced GAIC into the Planning and Environment Act 1987 Part 9B in 2010 to respond to the challenges facing residents in the growth areas of Cardinia, Casey, Hume, Melton, Mitchell, Whittlesea and Wyndham.

-GAIC is administered by the Minister for Planning and the Minister for Suburban Development.
+GAIC is administered by the Minister for Planning and Treasurer.